2023 Solar Incentives Guide for Tuscaloosa, AL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering becomes relevant once your solar panels are up and running.
-If you have a net metering agreement in place with your Tuscaloosa utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in other areas you may be refunded a percentage of the value.
+• Net Metering: Net metering becomes relevant once your solar system is up and running.
+If you have a net metering agreement with your Tuscaloosa utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in other areas you may make back a percentage of the value.

-- Tax Exemptions: Your solar panel system could qualify for exemptions on both sales and property tax.
-Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions allow you to exclude the value added by your solar panels when you are calculating property taxes on your home.
+• Tax Exemptions: Your solar panels could qualify for exemptions on both sales and property tax.
+Sales tax exemptions are effective at the time of purchase.
+Property tax exemptions let you ignore the added value of the solar panels when you are calculating property taxes on your house.

-- Rebates: Rebates, or partial refunds after a purchase, are normally applied prior to any solar tax credits being calculated.
-These rebates may be provided by your local utility company, by your state or by your county.
+• Rebates: Rebates, or cash back after a purchase, are normally applied prior to any solar tax credits being calculated.
+These rebates may be given by your local utility company, by your state or by your county.

 Best Technology